JohanneBW/cds_visual_assignments/Assignment_5/README.md

 __Assignment description__

 This is assignment 5.
 In this assignment we make a multi-class classification of impressionist painters.
 This is the first time we are working with actual cultural data and for this assignment we will use what we have learned so far to build a classifier which can predict artists from paintings.
-The purposes of this assignment are to build and train deep convolutional neural networks, preprocess and prepare im-age data for use in these models and how to handle more complex, cultural image data.
+The purposes of this assignment are to build and train deep convolutional neural networks, preprocess and prepare image data for use in these models and how to handle more complex, cultural image data.

 __Methods__